Adam and Reed: Rap! He said rap! Let's hit it!

 - One Piece in the 4Kids dub is a(n in)famous example.
 "He's made of rubber!"
 "How'd that happen?"
 "Yo ho ho, he took a bite of Gum Gum!"

-- FUNimation gave Dragon Ball GT a rap theme song in its initial release, to cater to the Periphery Demographic of young black teens.
-When they went back and rereleased the series with an English dub track containing the original Japanese score, this was replaced with an English version of "Dan Dan Kokoro Hikareteru" sung by Vic Mignogna.
+- Funimation gave Dragon Ball GT a rap theme song in its initial release to cater to the Periphery Demographic of young Black teens, inspired by fan OVAs that utilized rock music throughout Z's run.
+When they went back and re-released the series with an English dub track containing the original Japanese score, this was replaced with an English version of "Dan Dan Kokoro Hikareteru" sung by Vic Mignogna.

 - The intro of Samurai Champloo is one of the few well-received examples, which comes as no surprise seeing as the integration of hip hop was the entire premise of the series.